-Crystal Duffy is a stay at home mom to three little girls—Abigail (4) and identical twin girls, Katherine and Lauren (2).
-Her background is in secondary education and consulting, and she’s currently working on her memoir Twin to Twin which details her high-risk twin pregnancy.
-Connect with her on Facebook, Twitter and her blog The Duffy Diary.
-For articles by Crystal on Twiniversity, click here.
+Crystal is an author, motivational speaker and Mommy to three little girls—Abby (6) and identical twin girls Katie and Lauren (4).
+She is the author of her memoir, Twin to Twin, detailing her high-risk twin pregnancy.
+She’s also the co-chair for the Parent Advisory Council for the NICU at Children’s Memorial Hermann Hospital in Houston, TX.
+Connect with her on Facebook, Twitter, LinkedIn, and her blog The Duffy Diary.
+For articles by Crystal on Twiniversity, click here. about Twiniversity

 Alyssa Keel has worked as a social worker in both Canada and the U.S. for several years.
-Living in Toronto, Alyssa is a single mum to a rambunctious four-year-old boy and amazing two-year-old identical twin girls, one of whom has Cerebral Palsy.
-During her high risk mono mono twin pregnancy, Alyssa began blogging, an extension of her love of writing.
+Living in Toronto, Alyssa is a single mum to a rambunctious six-year-old boy and amazing four-year-old identical twin girls, one of whom has Cerebral Palsy.
+During her high-risk mono-mono twin pregnancy, Alyssa began blogging, an extension of her love of writing.
 Alyssa loves taking photos and impromptu dance parties with her kids.
 Follow Alyssa and her family’s adventures at adventureswithmultiples.com.
 For articles by Alyssa on Twiniversity, click here.

 Amber Shawver and her husband, George, are the proud parents of girl-boy-girl-boy quadruplets who debuted in 2012.
 In an effort to maintain professional skills and a stitch of sanity, Amber continues to practice school psychology part-time.
 She finds that her professional training and experience are often handy managing the quads at home.
 In her spare time, Amber chronicles life raising quadruplets on her blog, Four to Adore.
 You’ll also find Four to Adore on Facebook, Twitter, and Pinterest.
 For articles by Amber on Twiniversity, click here.